health aware

 What Causes Overthinking?

 Typical triggers are self-doubt, perfectionism, and anxiety connected with uncertainty.
-Your brain overanalyzes every component to protect you from uncertainty.
+Your brain overanalyzes every component to protect you from uncertainty and therefore guides your destiny.
 From this follows emotional conflict and decision fatigue.
-Many also deal with Automatic Negative Ideas (ANTs), which are challenging to control.
+Many also deal with automatic negative ideas (ANTs).

 Consequences of Overthinking

+Making good decisions is harder the more overanalyzes one does.
 People could suffer from analytical paralysis, unable even in little matters to act.
-Moreover, memory and concentration suffer, making it difficult to keep up with daily tasks.
-Understanding these repercussions motivates action.
+Moreover, it becomes difficult to keep up with daily tasks as memory and concentration suffer.

-Pro Tip: Strategies like deep breathing or meditation help you begin to bring balance and clarity back to your life.
+Among other strategies for mental relaxation, deep breathing or meditation helps you begin to bring balance and clarity back.

 How to Stop Overthinking